SPSITKNM/SPSITKNM/Súťaž.md

 All tasks are written in English to enhance language skills and simulate a corporate environment where English is the universal language.
 Mastering English is a fundamental skill for professional growth and effective communication in the global workplace.

+# Competition Rules

+1. **Teamwork**
+   - Participants will work in groups according to their seating rows.

+2. **Restrictions on AI Usage**
+   - The use of artificial intelligence (e.g., ChatGPT, Copilot, Gemini, Claude) is strictly prohibited.

+3. **Allowed Resources**
+   - Participants may use the following sources for reference:
+     - Stack Overflow
+     - Official documentation (e.g., MDN, Python Docs, W3Schools)
+     - Textbooks and lecture notes
+     - Any non-AI-generated online forums or articles

+4. **Fair Play & Integrity**
+   - Participants must work independently within their groups—no external help from individuals outside the competition.
+   - Any form of cheating or rule violation will result in disqualification.

+5. **Time Limit**
+   - The competition must be completed within the given time frame.
+No extra time will be provided.

+6. **Winner & Prize**
+   - The winning team will receive an **Exclusive Treska** as a reward.

 # 1. Hans Red-Nosed Reports

 Fortunately, the first location The Historians want to search isn't a long walk from the Chief Historian's office.